hyperium/hyperium.github.io/_guides/server/echo.md

             response
         });

-    // We can't just return the `Resposne` from this match arm,
+    // We can't just return the `Response` from this match arm,
     // because we can't set the body until the `concat` future
     // completed...
     //